Hiroki-Maeda/ninwavelets/README.md

 I think, this ugly class is disgusting.

 By the way, Morlet Wavelet has formula which is Fourier transformed.
-And so, I think, it may be better to use the formula even if you use Morlet Wavelet.
+And so, I think, it may be better to use the formula
+even if you use Morlet Wavelet.

+# Scalability
+This package is scalable.
+You can inherit nin_wavelets.BaseWavelet class.
+Then, you can edit these methods.

+- BaseWavelet.wavelet_formula
+- BaseWavelet.trans_wavelet_formula
+- BaseWavelet.peak_freq

+At first, you need to overwrite them.
+They needs to written by numpy.
+These methods are used in the class, and bothering procedures are done.

 # Licence
-This software is released under the MIT License, see LICENSE.txt.
+'This software is released under the MIT License, see LICENSE.txt.'
+I thought so.
+But, tellilng you my name needs courage.
+I am thinking about it...

+# TODO

+- Other wavelets
+    + [x] Morse
+    + [x] Morlet
+    + [x] Gabor
+    + [ ] Mexican hat
+    + [ ] Haar
+    + [ ] Scalability for unknown wavelets
+- More methods
+    + [ ] Decimation
+    + [ ] DWT
+    + [ ] 2D wavelet
+    + [ ] Do you need 3D wavelet?
+- [x] Use cuda, cython and speedup!
+    + [x] It was cythonized and may be faster.
+I think ;)
+    + [ ] I already tried cuda and it was slow...;(
+- [ ] Kill typos(I am a bad male yellow monkey and not good at English) ;(
+- [ ] Licence
+    + [ ] Whether write my name or not.
+    + [ ] Which licence to use(I like MIT)